 The two circuits are identical electrically and are laid out as mirror-images of each other.

-Care must be taken to locate the components in their right places.
+Care must be taken to fit the components in their correct locations.
 As shown on the PCB, IC1 and IC1a are opposite ways around.